 2. Intercession: The most “personal” activity of the Holy Spirit is intercession: “We do not know what we ought to pray for, but the Spirit himself intercedes for us….
 The Spirit intercedes for the saints in accordance with God’s will” (Romans 8:26-27).
 Intercession implies not only receiving communication, but also communicating further on.
 It implies an intelligence, a concern, and a formal role.
 The Holy Spirit is not an impersonal power, but an intelligent and divine Helper who lives within us.
 God lives within us, and the Holy Spirit is God.

 There are no scriptural examples of praying to the Holy Spirit.
 However, Scripture indicates that a human can talk to the Spirit (Acts 5:3).
 If this is done in reverence or request, it is, in effect, praying to the Spirit.
 If Christians are unable to articulate their desires and they want the Spirit to intercede for them (Romans 8:26-27), they are praying, directly or indirectly, to the Holy Spirit.
 When we understand that the Holy Spirit has intelligence and fully represents God, we may ask the Spirit for help — never thinking that the Spirit is a separate being from God, but recognizing that the Spirit is the Hypostasis of God interceding for us.

 Why does Scripture say nothing about praying to the Spirit?
 Michael Green explains: “The Holy Spirit does not draw attention to himself.
-He is sent by the Father to glorify Jesus, to show Jesus’ attractiveness, and not to take the centre of the stage” (I Believe in the Holy Spirit, p.
-60).
-Or, as Geoffrey Bromiley puts it, “The Spirit is self-effacing” (p.
-21).
+He is sent by the Father to glorify Jesus, to show Jesus’ attractiveness, and not to take the centre of the stage” (I Believe in the Holy Spirit, page 60).
+Or, as Geoffrey Bromiley puts it, “The Spirit is self-effacing” (page 21).

 century theologian explained it this way: “The Spirit is jointly worshipped in God, when God is worshipped in the Spirit” (Ambrose, Of the Holy Spirit III.X.82, quoted in Oden, Life in the Spirit, page 16).
 Whatever we say to the Spirit we are saying to God, and whatever we say to God we are saying to the Spirit.